Curtis Arnold Editor-in-chief

 You may have noticed that Chase already offers a variety of hotel and airline credit cards, tied to brands.
 When you compare those offers with the bank's own popular rewards programs, you might have trouble telling some of their features and benefits apart.

 The Premier version of the Marriott Rewards credit card stands out from the pack.
-Chase's current signup offer for new card holders 50,000 Points after spending $1,000 on purchases in your first 3 months from account opening while offering an introductory annual fee of $0 for the first year, then $85.
+Chase's current offer for new card holders for a limited time you can earn 50,000 Bonus Points after you spend $2,000 on purchases in the first 3 months from account opening.

 More value-added perks from Chase and Marriott